dianaw353/arch-install/README.md

 Finally, to test, switch to your user using `su username` and then try to run a `sudo` command such as updating the system.

+Some apps may need you to be apart of the `video` and `input` group so just runn the following command:

+`sudo usermod -aG input,video $USER`

 Optionally, if you want to, you can now disable the root user by running this command:

 ```